 - Arrangement to have your Pet picked up by a Third Party

 Once the afterlife selections have been made, this will be the time when payment is taken.
 When the Client Service Member has all the paperwork completed, they will notify the Doctor and Tech that they can come in to start the process.
-The process of an euthanasia involves two injections through an IV catheter.
+The process of euthanasia involves two injections through an IV catheter.
 The first injection is a sedative that will help to calm your pet and may render them unconscious.
 After the sedative is given, your doctor will confirm that you're ready before giving the second and final injection.
 After your pet passes, they may not fully close their eyes, and you may notice some residual breaths or twitching; they may also release their bowels or bladder.
-These are normal reflexes after an euthanasia and do not indicate that anything's wrong.
+These are normal reflexes after euthanasia and do not indicate that anything's wrong.

-Important Information from Metro Animal Services
+Important Information from Trusted Journey

-We are here for you and your family during this difficult time, if there is anything that you may need or have additional questions about our End of Life Services, please do not hesitate to contact us.
+We are here for you and your family during this difficult time; if there is anything that you may need or have additional questions about our End of Life Services, please do not hesitate to contact us.